jewlofthelotus/SlickQuiz-WordPress/readme.txt

 * Quiz questions can have single or multiple correct responses.
 * Correct and Incorrect response messages.
-* Results will include a score and ranking (for example: Savant, Genius, Pretty Smart, Not Smart, etc.)
+* Results will include a score and ranking (example rankings: Savant, Genius, Pretty Smart, Not Smart, etc.)
 * Unlimited questions, unlimited answers
 * Make changes to your quiz without having to publish them immediately.
 * Customize error messages for missing or unpublished quizzes.
 * Customize the quiz start button text, as well as score and ranking text.
+* Randomly sort questions and answers
+* Prevent submitting questions without answers

 NOTE: If the Preview window does not appear from the create / edit page, *you may need to allow popups for your domain.*